Internalized Oppression and Voice: An Adoptee Activist Perspective

 The widely recognized phenomena of internalized oppression, occurs when members of a marginalized group, who are subject to inequalities and subordination, identify with their oppressor and participate in or champion the methods used to propagate the ongoing oppression. [i] [ii] [iii]

 Some examples, drawn from the work by David (2015), may include:

-- A woman with autism who refuses to associate with other people with disabilities because she thinks they are ‘inferior’.
+- A person with a disability who refuses to associate with other people with disabilities because they think they are ‘inferior.’

 - A woman who views a victim/survivor of rape with disdain - they may claim they were “asking for it.”

 - An Italian immigrant (e.g., to Australia) who assimilates and ridicules their heritage or feels ashamed of their culture and discriminates against other Italians immigrants for not being ‘Australian’ enough.

 - Adopted adults who purposefully admonish or devalue activists who speak about issues in adoption because they want to assimilate or conform with the dominant discourse.

 As an adoptee activist, I have witnessed internalized oppression.